 To understand it better, let’s take a look at the simplest example of using cURL.

 Open your terminal or command prompt, type curl https://www.google.com in this command and press Enter.
-This will get the HTML of the page and print in on the console.
+This will get the HTML of the page and print it on the console.

 Install cURL Across Different Operating Systems